EN

 About Us

-The Weslaco Museum began in this stone building during the 1960s.
-The museum later relocated next door to the library on Kansas Avenue, where it was housed until it relocated to the current location at 500 S. South Texas Blvd in 2008.
-The Weslaco Museum began and remains a community project.
-During the 1960s, city leaders called for the collection of stories and artifacts from prominent business
+The Weslaco Museum began in this stone building during the 1960s when city leaders called for the collection of stories and artifacts from prominent businesses and families.
+The museum later relocated next door to the library on Kansas Avenue, where it was housed until moving to the current location at 500 S. South Texas Blvd in 2008.
+The Weslaco Museum began as and remains a proud community proje

 Show More